 In January 2017, ConocoPhillips announced a significant new oil discovery named Willow.
 Willow is in the Bear Tooth Unit in the northeast portion of the National Petroleum Reserve -Alaska (NPR-A).
 The original Willow discovery wells, Tinmiaq 2 and 6, were drilled on federal leases in early 2016.
 After a successful 2018 exploration and appraisal season in the Greater Willow Area, ConocoPhillips Alaska released the resource estimate to a range of between 400-750 million barrels of oil equivalent (MMBOE).
 Development of Willow could generate hundreds of direct jobs and thousands of construction jobs, and produce substantial revenue for the federal government, State of Alaska, North Slope Borough, and communities in the NPR-A.

 Our industry is highly regulated at all levels – projects in the National Petroleum Reserve-Alaska (NPR-A) are facing especially stringent regulations.
-Environmental protection requirements and practices are stringent – there are 265 mitigation measures and best practices already in place for NPR-A development.
+There are 265 mitigation measures and best practices already in place for NPR-A development.
 Subsistence activities are respected and protected, with approximately half (11 million acres) of NPR-A unavailable for oil and gas leasing to protect bird and caribou habitat as well as subsistence hunting.